 Image compression is important and a necessity for faster loading web pages.
-While doing image optimization, make sure your images are an acceptable size and do not add too many images on the single page.
+While doing image optimization, make sure your images are an acceptable size and do not add too many images on a single page.

 While performing image compression, you have to keep in mind the quality of the image.

 For new images, you can use tinypng.com or tinyjpg.com for free to reduce the size of your images.
-You can see in below image; This tool just saved me 71% and 286 KB total.
+You can see in the below image; This tool just saved me 71% and 286 KB total.

 4. Download a Fast and Responsive Theme for Your Shopify Store